Create an Airwallex account today

 Transaction fees and pricing

-Payment gateways typically use one of two fee structures: interchange+ (or interchange++) or blended pricing.
-The former is a variable rate and the latter is fixed.
+Payment gateways usually use one of two pricing models: interchange+ (or interchange++) or blended pricing.
+Interchange+ is a variable rate, while blended pricing is fixed.

-On top of this, you’ll usually be charged a gateway fee that incorporates the cost of fraud and security protocols used on each payment.
+On top of that, you’ll usually pay a gateway fee.
+This can include the cost of fraud and security checks used on each payment.

 We’ve written a detailed guide explaining these pricing models, if you’re interested.